-Oilfield Production Consultants (OPC) Limited, Oilfield Production Consultants (OPC) Asia LLC and Oilfield Production Consultants (OPC) USA LLC, all of which have one common director (Piers Johnson, 72 Twyford Avenue, London N2 9NL, United Kingdom) with the Company, has provided services relating to the optimization of the existing compressors and those to be installed as part of Phase 2 gas production from Akkulka in Kazakhstan, and has consulted on well test analysis and on certain reservoir modeling work on projects in Kazakhstan, Tajikistan and Uzbekistan.
-Total fees for the year ended December 31, 2011 were USD11,422.
+Oilfield Production Consultants (OPC) Limited, Oilfield Production Consultant (OPC) Asia LLC and Oilfield Production Consultants (OPC) USA LLC, all of which have one common director with the Company, has charged Tethys a monthly retainer fee for engineering expertise, provided services relating to the optimization of the existing compressors and those to be installed as part of Phase 2 gas production from Akkulka, and has consulted on well test analysis and on certain reservoir modelling work on projects in Tajikistan and Uzbekistan.
+Total fees for the year ended December 31, 2012 were USD66,150 (2011 - USD11,422; 2010 - USD182,470).